-I like drop sets for biceps and triceps, as well as rear and side delts, especially.
+I especially like drop sets for biceps and triceps, as well as rear and side delts.

-Just make sure you’re using excellent form, push as hard as you can to beat your reps and recover hard!
+Just make sure you’re using excellent form and push as hard as you can to beat your reps and recover hard!

 Try it out for yourself and see how well it works for you!

 As you can see, there are a ton of different rep ranges and sets you can do other than just doing the standard 4 sets of 12 or 3 sets of 10 that people use.